 Mercury is the visualisation and analysis software of the Cambridge Structural Database (CSD).
-Mercury is used in investigating and analysing crystal structures thanks to features such as packing diagrams, display and strength assessment of intermolecular interactions networks, calculation and display of voids, calculation and display of BFDH theoretical crystal morphologies and more (features availability subject to appropriate licence).
+Mercury is used in investigating and analysing crystal structures with features that allows a user to generate packing diagrams, display and asses the strength of intermolecular interaction networks, calculate and display voids, create BFDH theoretical crystal morphologies and more (features availability subject to appropriate licence).
 With Mercury you can visualise 3D structures from the CSD as well as your own.
-You can also produce high-quality publication-ready images, frames for videos and 3D print files.
+You can also produce high-quality publication-ready images, frames for videos, and 3D print files.